-A. GENERAL INSTALLATION LAYOUT

-- 1. Height from floor 8' to 30' (refer to chart for recommended minimum mounting heights).
+- A. GENERAL INSTALLATION LAYOUT - 1.
+Height from floor 8' to 30' (refer to chart for recommended minimum mounting heights).
 There are no restrictions on the mounting height of the equipment providing the design is based on the full heat loss of the building.
 Consideration must be given to the building heat loss so as to cover the air infiltration and/or the mechanical ventilation of the building.
-For serviceability and optimum performance the system should be mounted with careful consideration to the use of the building. - B. RADIANT TUBE ELEMENT LENGTHS FOR STANDARD (EDS-4DI) SYSTEMS. - 1.
+For serviceability and optimum performance the system should be mounted with careful consideration to the use of the building. - B. RADIANT TUBE ELEMENT LENGTHS FOR STANDARD (EDS-4.C) SYSTEMS. - 1.
 To dissipate maximum heat and avoid continuous condensation in the radiant tube elements, each burner will be provided with the minimum or maximum tube lengths as outlined in the following chart.
 A heavy walled 16 gauge aluminized steel tube (9'-9") long is used adjacent to each burner.
-NOTE: Burners with high fire inputs of 180,000 Btu/hr and higher use one 16 gauge ALUMATHERM tube and one 16 gauge ALUMINIZED STEEL TUBE (swaged one end).
+NOTE: First tube downstream of the burner can be either aluminized steel or heat treated aluminized steel and is swaged on one end.
 The remainder of the radiant tubing shall be of spiral wound aluminized steel tube.
-Each single flow of radiant tube shall incorporate an adjustable damper for regulating burner airflow.
+Each single flow of radiant tube shall incorporate an adjustable damper for regulating burner airflow. - A multiple burner system consists of two or more burners.
+Refer to the following charts for radiant tube lengths, elbow and tee placement.

-- 2. A multiple burner system consists of two or more burners.
-Refer to the following charts for radiant tube lengths and elbow and tee placement. - C. RADIANT TUBE ELEMENT LENGTHS FOR HIGH OUTPUT (EHS-4DI) SYSTEMS. - 1.
-To dissipate maximum heat and avoid continuous condensation in the radiant tube elements, each burner will be provided with the minimum tube lengths as outlined in the following chart.
-A heavy walled 16gauge aluminized steel tube 9'-9" long is used adjacent to each burner.
-On 180,000 Btu and higher units, a 10' long 16-gauge alumatherm steel tube is used just downstream of the burner and the next tube is a 9'-9" long 16-guage aluminized steel tube.
+C. RADIANT TUBE ELEMENT LENGTHS FOR HIGH OUTPUT (EHS-4.C) SYSTEMS.

+1. To dissipate heat and avoid continuous condensation in the radiant tube elements, each burner will be provided with the minimum tube lengths as outlined in the following chart.
+A heavy walled 10' long, 16-gauge aluminized steel (or heat treated aluminized steel) tube is used after each burner.
+The un-swaged end is connected to the burner assembly using the supplied drawband coupler.
 The remainder of the radiant tubing shall be of spiral wound aluminized steel tube.
-Tee's must be installed after any turbulator tube.
+Tee's and dampers must be installed after any turbulator tube.
+DO NOT install turbulated tube in sections carrying multi burner flows.
 Each single flow of radiant tube shall incorporate an adjustable damper for regulating burner airflow.
-NOTE: The radiant tubes for the Reflect-O-Ray® EHS-4DI systems are heat treated for optimum heat transfer
+NOTE: The radiant tubes for the Reflect-O-Ray® EDS-4.C & EHS-4.C systems are available as heat treated or nonheat treated.